-- organized it in folders in an ImageNet style
+- organized in folders in an ImageNet style

-- organized in a csv file with labels columns and a text columns
+- organized in a csv file with labels columns and a text column

-Here, the sample from imdb is in a texts csv files that looks like this:
+Here, the sample from imdb is in a texts csv file that looks like this:

 df = pd.read_csv(path/'texts.csv') df.head()